 Note that gas wholesalers and retailers (W/R) are not in the physical supply chain but under SM Regulation 41 are responsible for ensuring that gas supplied at a consumer's point of supply for use in gas installations and gas appliances must be of a specification that is suitable and safe for those uses.
-It is important that all parties in the supply chain communicate gas quality information.
 In addition to the specific means of compliance set out in the table below, W/Rs need to be confident that:

-- the Safety and Operating Plans of TSOs and SMSs of NOs properly acknowledge the risk of non-specification gas, have appropriate arrangements to reduce the risk, and procedures for dealing with any non-specification gas incidents that may occur; - the AMPs of TSOs and NOs deal with the maintenance and replacement of equipment associated with gas quality (gas chromatographs, filters, separators etc); and - non-specification gas events will be promptly reported and dealt with.
+- the SMSs of TSOs and NOs properly acknowledge the risk of non-specification gas, have appropriate arrangements to reduce the risk, and procedures for dealing with any non-specification gas incidents that may occur; - the AMPs of TSOs and NOs deal with the maintenance and replacement of equipment associated with gas quality (gas chromatographs, filters, separators etc); - non-specification gas events will be promptly reported and dealt with.

-Generally W/Rs achieve this by having service provider agreements in place that recognise this requirement, and give W/Rs access to supporting information21.
+Generally retailers achieve this by having service provider agreements in place that recognise this requirement, and give W/Rs access to supporting information21.